 The official recommendations issued in many countries are based on frequency of consumption and portion sizes for each food category.
 By adding per-portion nutrition labeling for all its retail brands, the Group seeks to provide consumers with an improved understanding of the nutritional benefits of its products.
-For fixed-portion products like cheese slices, or products showing a picture of the portion, the actual size of the unit (one or more units) is specified on the label so that consumers can identify the portion and consume in a well-considered and well-informed manner.
+For fixed-portion products like cheese slices, or products showing a picture of the portion like chocolate squares, the actual size of the unit (one or more units) is specified on the label so that consumers can identify the portion and consume in a well-considered and well-informed manner.

-For products not in fixed portions, portion size is roughly the recommended portion (30 grams of cheese) or the portion usually consumed as part of a balanced diet.
+For products not in fixed portions, portion size is roughly the recommended portion (30 grams of cheese) or the portion usually consumed as part of a balanced diet (40 grams of rillettes).